The Early College at Guilford: Demographics

-During the 2022–2023 school year, there were 199 students enrolled at ECG, approximately 50 in each year of high school.
+During the 2022–2023 school year, there were 199 students enrolled at ECG, approximately 50 in each grade.
 The students were 56% female and 44% male with 51% Asian American, 30% White, and 11% African American.

-All students are residents of Guilford County and the students selected for the freshman class were chosen through a combination of academic, extracurricular and leadership characteristics, academic testing and personal interviews that were held on the ECG campus.
-For the class of 2026, there were approximately 575 applications submitted for the freshman class.
+All students are residents of Guilford County and the students selected for the freshman class are chosen through a combination of academic, extracurricular and leadership characteristics, academic testing and personal interviews that are held on campus.